Shelter, Sleeping and Heating

 Kerosene (aka Range Oil No. 1) is the cheapest of all the storage fuels and is also very forgiving if you make a mistake.
 Kerosene is not as explosive as gasoline and Coleman fuel.
 Kerosene stores well for long periods of time, and by introducing some fuel additives, it can be made to store even longer.
 However, do not store it in metal containers for extended periods of time unless they are porcelain lined because the moisture in the kerosene will rust through the container causing the kerosene to leak out.
 Most hardware stores and home improvement centers sell kerosene in 5-gallon plastic containers, which store for many years.
 A 55-gallon drum stored in the backyard, or ten 5-gallon plastic containers is enough fuel to last an entire winter, if used sparingly.

 To burn kerosene, you will need a kerosene heater.
-There are many models and sizes to choose from, but remember that you are not trying to heat your entire home.
+There are many models and sizes to choose from, but remember that you are not trying to heat your entire home, but just a section of it.
 The larger the heater the more fuel you will have to store.
 Most families should be able to get by on a heater that produces between 10,000 and 20,000 BTU’s of heat, though kerosene heaters are made that will produce up to 180,000 BTU’s.
 If you have the storage space to store the fuel required by these larger heaters, they are an excellent investment, but for most families, the smaller heaters are more than adequate.
 When selecting a kerosene heater, be sure to get one that can double as a cooking surface (they also generate a decent amount light as well).
 They put off a ton of heat and are more than capable of boiling water or cooking as well.
 So plan to prepare your meals while you are using your heater.
-The heater to the right is a DuraHeat 23,800 BTU indoor safe portable kerosene heater.
+The DuraHeat 23,800 BTU Kerosene heater is portable and indoor safe.

 When kerosene burns, it requires very little oxygen, compared to charcoal.
 You must crack a window about ¼ inch to allow enough oxygen to enter the room to prevent asphyxiation.
 During combustion, kerosene is not poisonous and is safe to use indoors.
 To prevent possible fires, you should always fill it outside.
 The momentary incomplete combustion during lighting and extinguishing of kerosene heaters can cause some unpleasant odors, so it is recommended that you always light and extinguish the heater outdoors.
 During normal operation a kerosene heater is practically odorless.